uomoukko/dga4331-compiler/README.md

-# dga4331-compiler
+# arm dga4331-compiler
-c/c++ compiler for libc 2.27 to be used with DGA4331
+c/c++ arm compiler for libc 2.27 to be used with DGA4331

 if you cannot de-xz a tar.xz file on the modem, because your tar is old and doesn't understand xz files, decompress it